deepankkartikey/deepank120896/README.md

 ### Hi, I'm [Deepank](https://deepankkartikey.netlify.app/) 👋

-I'm graduating with a Master's in computer science at [University of Ottawa][university].
+I'm a Master's in computer science graduate from [University of Ottawa][university].
 In the past, I have worked as a Programmer Analyst, and Software Engineer.

 If I'm not in front of my laptop coding or browsing, I'm likely doing some fitness-related stuff or eating my favorite cuisines.

 I am looking to collaborate with others to create new projects.
-My 2023 goal is to Contribute to Git Hub and Open Source on a regular basis.
+My 2024 goal is to work on projects collaboratively and enhance my skillset.

 ### Connect with me:
 [<img align="left" alt="deepank | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]